This function wraps around a few functions from patchwork and

 add_logo(p)

-#> Warning: ImageMagick was built without librsvg which causes poor qualty of SVG rendering.
+#> Warning: ImageMagick was built without librsvg which causes poor quality of SVG rendering.

 #> For better results use image_read_svg() which uses the rsvg package.